Community Engaged Scholars Transcript Designation

 - Signing up to take a service learning or community-based learning class

-The CESTD Operational Guide is a document that provides UNO students, advisors, faculty, and administrators with information regarding the design, structure, procedures, policies, requirements, and timelines related to the Community Engagement Scholar Transcript Designation (CESTD).
+The CESTD Operational Guide is a document that provides UNO students, advisors, faculty, and administrators with information regarding the design, structure, procedures, policies, requirements, and timelines related to this designation.
 The guide provides a set of foundational operating guidelines to improve the understanding of the CESTD and assist in planning appropriate coursework and service activity.